 Try this tempting recipe for yuca fries from Sweet y Salado:

 Did you know you can use yuca to make dessert?
-Cassava cake is a Filipino speciality that is gluten–free and laced with coconut.
-Simply delicious!
+Cassava cake is a Filipino speciality that is gluten-free and laced with coconut.
+The coconut milk, condensed milk, and custard on top make it moist and succulent, and special additions like pineapple chunks can add flavourful accents.
+Simply delicious.

 You'll need grated cassava, which is sold in the frozen foods section of larger grocery stores.
+This cassava is traditionally mixed with the different kinds of milks and other ingredients and poured into a pan lined with banana leaves.
 Here is the full recipe from SimplyBaking:

 Still hungry?
 If you are curious to try more Latin vegetables, why not learn how to peel plantains?